What Is Included In the U.S. National Debt? Who Does the U.S. Owe All That Money To?

 Of course a lot of people who support the Party of Scare think we should default on our obligations.
 What does that say about the supporters of the Party of Scare and what would it say about all of us if we did that?

 I wonder how the pro-defaulters would feel if their employer defaulted on their paycheck?
 Or if their health or other insurance company defaulted on their agreement to pay for their health services or car repairs from an accident?

 These people who want to default on our national debt apparently think our reputation as a country is unimportant.
-They do not realize how our country’s default on our obligations would filter down to all of us including themselves and how much worse their lives would become compared to the present.
+They do not realize how our country’s default on our obligations would filter down to all of us including themselves and how much worse all of our lives would become compared to the present.

 The U.S. has always paid its debts and that is the reason people are willing to lend the U.S. Government money through the purchase of certificates and bonds.